rosco-m68k/rosco_m68k/code/software/libs/README.md

 ## Usage

-## The `serial_start` library
+### The `start_serial` library

-The `serial_start` library is special - it doesn't directly export any usable functions for your code.
+The `start_serial` library is special - it doesn't directly export any usable functions for your code.
 Instead, it provides the standard initialisation and startup code for rosco_m68k programs.

-The recommended way to build programs that will be loaded by the serial bootloader is to link against this library, and additionally use the link scripts that it provides.
+The recommended way to build programs that will be loaded by the serial bootloader or from SD card is to link against this library, and additionally use the link scripts that it provides.
 By doing this, you don't have to worry about relocating your code after it's loaded by the bootloader, or initialising the `.data` and `.bss` sections.
 The library takes care of all that for you.

-An example of linking correctly with the `serial_start` library and using the correct linker script might be:
+An example of linking correctly with the `start_serial` library and using the correct linker script might be:

 ```